-These homemade Oreos are so much better than the real thing.
+These homemade gluten-free Oreos are so much better than the real thing.
 Crisp, chocolatey cookies sandwich a filling that’s flavorful and irresistibly similar to the classic dunkable cookie.
-Even better, this recipe can made regular or gluten-free—everyone wins!
+Even better, this recipe can also be made with regular flour—everyone wins!

 When it comes to Oreos I’m strictly a wafer person.
 You know how some people are there for the filling, and the filling only?
 While others really only want the chocolately wafers?
 Those who don’t discriminate between the sweet crème filling and the crisp wafer cookies simply aren’t human.
 You’ve got to have a preference.

 Anyway, I’m not much of a filling person, or any kind of filling/frosting for that matter.
 But this recipe…now this recipe for gluten-free Oreos just might change things for me.
 I kind of feel like I cracked the code.
 I’ve looked at, and tried, a number of other homemade Oreo recipes and I’ve always had two main complaints.
 One, the cookies aren’t crisp enough.
 And two, the filling is often too soft and too “whippy.”